How do we approach collaborative research?

 Working groups are one way that the community liaisons and project partners gather information and seek input from community members to inform research directions and project activities.
 Working group meetings also provide an opportunity for partners to share project updates and key findings and address any questions about the research being conducted.
 Working group meetings take place at the study site level and may focus on Apoqnmatulti’k research as a whole or convene a smaller group interested in a particular study species.

-How do we share the knowledge we gain?
+How do we share the knowledge gained?

 Apoqnmatulti’k is generating new, valuable information on commercially and culturally important species in Mi’kma’ki, and is facilitating co-learning and the transfer of knowledge across cultures and sectors.